Start page

 The presence of Chechens in Sarmatia also has historical evidence.
 In the "Armenian Geography", which was apparently written by A. Shirakatsi, who collected data from Ptolemy, some Nakhchmatyans are mentioned (PATKANOV K.P.
 1877).
 This name should be referred to the ancestors of modern Chechens, who call themselves Nokhchi, while Chech. mott means "language" and -yan is the Armenian suffix.
 This fact was not ignored by historians but was considered doubtful as the ancestors of the Chechens couldn't reside at the mouth of the Don River in the 7th cent.
 AD, because at that time they were supposed to inhabit modern Chechen-Ingushetia.
 (KRUPNOV E.I.
 2008).
 However, taking into account the analysis of onomastics and other historical evidence, this fact has to be accepted.

-The result of the history of the Pechenegs was their settlement of the Crimea, where they were forced out of the steppes by the Polovtsy, starting from the middle of the 11th century.
-However, the traces of the Chechens in the Crimea date back to the time of the Bosporan kingdom, as evidenced by the epigraphy of Panticapaeum.
-The similarity of the artifacts from the Gapon treasure to the Crimean ones has already been mentioned above.
-Other evidence of the presence of Chechens in the Crimea is also possible.
-These may be the data of the Crimean toponymy:
+However, the traces of the Chechens in Crimea date back to the time of the Bosporan kingdom, as evidenced by the epigraphy of Panticapaeum.
+The similarity of the artifacts from the Gapon hoard to the Crimean ones has already been mentioned above.
+The following Crimean place names can be attributed to the new invasion of the Pechenegs:

 Alupka (Алупка), a resort city in Crimea – Chech. ālu "flame, coals", pkhьa "settlement".